 Using the Map''Request event, which is the event that happens when a new window

-asks to be displayed, I assigned the action DecorHandleOff, therefore,
+asks to be displayed, I assigned the action DecorHandleOff

 when a new window opens, it's handlebar will be switched off immediately!
 The